 Automatic Verify using Windows Task Scheduler

-You can configure a Windows scheduled task to carry out an automatic Verify by clicking the button inside the Verify dialog.
-The configuration procedure is the same as described above for backups.
+You can configure a Windows scheduled task to carry out an automatic Verify.
+The settings for verification must be saved as a file beforehand.
+Configuring the time schedule is the same as described above for backups.